What is a marine surveyor:?

 When is a marine surveyor needed?

-We are typically employed when a boat is purchased (by the buyer), when a boat is refinanced and when an insurance policy is up for renewal.
-Surveys are also the basis for valuation of a boat as an asset for a multitude of reasons – probate, divorce, etc…
+Our professional boat surveyors in San Diego are typically employed when a boat is purchased (by the buyer), when a boat is refinanced and when an insurance policy is up for renewal.
+Marine inspections and surveys are also the basis for valuation of a boat as an asset for a multitude of reasons – probate, divorce, etc…

 How do you choose a marine surveyor?

 Our web site has an article on this, but in short: shop!
 Ask around, talk with the boat yards, boat brokers, insurance and finance companies and see who is recommended.
-Surveyors usually develop a reputation.
+Boat surveyors in San Diego and around Southern California usually develop a reputation.
 Often surveyors are known in the industry as a “buyers” surveyor, we suggest the buyer hire a surveyor with a reputation for being thorough and ethical.
-The client should also make sure the surveyor is recognized by the insurance and financial institutions being used, as applicable.
+The client should also make sure the boat surveyor has performed marine inspections and insurance surveys that have been recognized by the insurance and financial institutions being used, as applicable.

 What are marine surveyors qualifications?

 Qualifications are very diverse among marine surveyors.
 There is very little organized, formal training.
 There are no licenses for marine surveyors in most states.
 All one really needs is a business card.
 There is no governmental regulation of the industry.
 There is a school in Florida that runs a six week program.
-Over the years most surveyors have learned the business as a trade, from another surveyor, more or less as an apprentice.
+Over the years most boat surveyors in San Diego have learned the business as a trade, from another marine surveyor, more or less as an apprentice.
 Many banks and insurance companies look for membership in one of two organizations SAMS and NAMS.
-Members of these organizations need five years surveying experience and must take a test to become accredited members.
+Members of these organizations need five years surveying experience performing insurance surveys and marine inspections, and must take a test to become accredited members.
 I have been a member of SAMS since about 1993 and was the Pacific Regional Director for several years.

 What type of training and education do marine surveyors have?